Diabetic Neuropathy: Treatment for Urinary ProblemsSkip to the navigation

-Treatment for urinary problems caused by diabetic neuropathy depends on the specific problem.
+Treatment for urinary problems caused by diabetic neuropathy depends on the exact problem.
 Typical problems and their treatment include:

-- Reduced ability to know when the bladder is full.
-Urinating on a regular schedule (every 4 hours, for instance), regardless of whether you think your bladder is full, is the usual approach to treating this problem.
-If neuropathy is causing you to urinate involuntarily (urinary incontinence), medicines such as oxybutynin (Ditropan) or tolterodine (Detrol) may be helpful.
-Men with urinary incontinence caused by neuropathy may benefit from medicines such as alfuzosin (Uroxatral), silodosin (Rapaflo), or tamsulosin (Flomax).
+- Not being able to know when the bladder is full.
+Urinating on a regular schedule is the usual approach to treating this problem.
+For instance, you might urinate every 4 hours, whether you think your bladder is full or not.
+If neuropathy is causing you to urinate involuntarily (incontinence), medicines such as oxybutynin (Ditropan) or tolterodine (Detrol) may help.
+Men with urinary incontinence caused by neuropathy may be helped by medicines such as alfuzosin (Uroxatral), silodosin (Rapaflo), or tamsulosin (Flomax).

-- Straining to urinate and trouble emptying the bladder completely.
+- Straining to urinate and not being able to empty the bladder completely.
 This problem may be treated with medicine, such as bethanechol (Urecholine).
-In more severe cases, a thin tube may be used to empty the bladder on a regular basis (periodic catheterization).
-Trouble emptying the bladder completely may be worse during pregnancy.
+In more severe cases, a thin tube may be used to empty the bladder on a regular basis.
+This is called periodic catheterization.
+Trouble emptying the bladder may be worse in pregnant women.

-- Disruption of the proper emptying of the bladder, which may result in urinary tract infections (UTIs).
+- Disruption of the proper emptying of the bladder.
+This may cause urinary tract infections (UTIs).
 UTIs may be treated with antibiotics.
 Drinking more fluids each day can help prevent UTIs.